rtens/rdfanimate/README.md

 ### Replace content with dynamic values ###

-*Lambdas.* (not implemented yet) The referenced data may be the return value of a method or closure.
-Only zero-arguments methods are possible.
-A closure receives the containing object as its single argument.
+*Lambdas.* The referenced data may be the return value of a method or closure.
+Only zero-arguments functions are possible.
 This way, dependent and thus redundant data can be calculated on-demand.

 	{
 		"number": {